awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

       JLINK_PATH\JLink.exe  -device XMC4800-2048 -if SWD -speed auto -CommanderScript flash.jlink
       ```

       The application logs should be visible through [ the serial connection](getting_started_infineon.md#install-serial-connection) that you established with the board\.
-Continue to the public key extraction step in [Option \#2: Onboard Private Key Generation](dev-mode-key-provisioning.md#dev-mode-key-provisioning-option2)\.
+Continue to the public key extraction step in [Option \#2: onboard private key generation](dev-mode-key-provisioning.md#dev-mode-key-provisioning-option2)\.
 After all the steps are complete, go to the AWS IoT console\.
 The MQTT client you set up previously should display the MQTT messages sent by your device\.

 ### Troubleshooting<a name="infineon_trust_x_troubleshooting"></a>

-For general troubleshooting information, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
+For general troubleshooting information, see [Troubleshooting getting started](gsg-troubleshooting.md)\.